acmei/Guide-for-Transplants/transplant_guide.md

   Get ready to climb those hills!
 Maybe once you’ve got your city feet you can wear those pretty heels again.

 - **A Bike?**
   Maybe reconsider bringing your car.
 Parking is tough and can get really expensive.
-Plus, Seattle is super bike friendly.
+Plus, Seattle is relatively bike friendly.

 Housing